leandroroser/prettyparser/README.md

 parser.run()
 ```

-## Example: processing a Python str for quick tests of the app
+## Example: processing a Python str for a quick test of the app

 ```Python
 import regex as re